thib76X/exerciseCompass/README.md

 I make a simple app to respond to your assignment.

 # Table of contents
-- Why React?
+- Why React ?
-- Why this structure
+- Why this structure ?
-- Why ccs in js?
+- Why ccs in js ?
 - What are the differents points to improve according to me ?
 - Why Material UI?
 - Why Jest?